 What is an MCP Gateway and why is it essential for Microsoft 365 integration?

-An MCP Gateway provides a centralized infrastructure layer between AI agents (Cursor, Claude Code, Microsoft 365 Copilot) and enterprise tools.
+An MCP Gateway provides a centralized infrastructure layer between AI agents such as Cursor, Claude Code, Microsoft 365 Copilot, and enterprise tools.
 Instead of managing separate credentials and audit logs for each AI-to-tool connection, the gateway handles authentication, permissions, and compliance logging for all integrations.
-For M365 environments, this means AI agents can access Outlook, Teams, and SharePoint through a single governed endpoint that integrates with Entra ID and produces audit trails compatible with Microsoft Defender.
+For M365 environments, this means AI agents can access Outlook, Teams, and SharePoint through a governed endpoint that integrates with Entra ID and produces audit trails for security review.

 How do MCP Gateways ensure compliance with SOC 2, HIPAA, and GDPR?